What Igbo Ancestors Were Trying to Teach Us With the Ikenga Totems

 One of the most misunderstood objects in Igbo spirituality is the Ikenga.
 To many modern observers, it appears to be just a carved figure, an artifact of the past, symbolic but inactive.

-But to Igbo ancestors, Ikenga was never decoration.
-It was instruction.
+But to Igbo ancestors, Ikenga was instruction and never for decoration.

 The Ikenga was a lesson made visible.